 Some maca users say that it increases their energy, stamina, and overall health.
 In one study of people living in the Andes, researchers compared maca consumers with non-consumers.
 They analyzed the subjects using a variety of measures, including lab tests and a test of leg strength.
 Those who used maca scored higher in some measures.

-Health authorities rate maca as generally safe, but some users have reported side effects.
+Health authorities rate maca root and maca powder as generally safe, but some users have reported side effects.
 These include moodiness, cramping, stomach distress, and insomnia.
 In addition, some women say that maca affected their menstrual cycles.
-Women who are pregnant or breast-feeding should not use maca as there is insufficient information about its safety.
+Those who are pregnant or breastfeeding should not use maca as there is not enough information about its safety.

 Since maca seems to affect sex hormones, those with hormone-sensitive cancers should avoid it.
 These cancers include ovarian, breast, endometrial, and uterine.
 In addition, those with fibroids in the uterus should not take it.

 Consumers should be especially careful about using supplements that claim to improve sexual performance.
-The Food and Drug Administration (FDA) has discovered that some makers of these supplements have put drugs such as Viagra, Cialis, or Levitra in their products at occasionally dangerous amounts.
+The FDA has found that some makers of these supplements have put drugs such as Viagra, Cialis, or Levitra in their products at occasionally dangerous amounts.